 Hiring A Bookkeeper That Doesn’t Speak Your Language

 So you’ve decided to do the sensible thing and use a professional bookkeeper, but do they actually speak the same language as you?
-You’re sat at the table and they’re telling you your bottom line is positive, your blah blah is up and blah blah’ – you switch off as you have no idea what your bookkeeper is saying.
-Make sure you chose a bookkeeper that is on the same wavelength as you so you can understand the financial sitting of your business.
+You’re sittinh at the table and they’re telling you your bottom line is positive, your balance sheet is x and your retained earnings are y’ – you switch off as you have no idea what your bookkeeper is saying.
+Make sure you choose a bookkeeper that is on the same wavelength so you can understand the finances of your business.

 If you would like to know more about what we can do for you, give us a call!
 Here at Chromium Bookkeeping in Peterborough we are always happy to offer support, guidance and advice.